Last updated: April 2026

 Application Filing & Fee Payment

-Submit formal application to FSC with USD 15,000 initial license fee and proof of USD 250,000 minimum capital deposit.
+Submit formal application to FSC with USD 15,000 initial licence fee and proof of USD 250,000 minimum capital deposit.

 3